Snotty Nose or Smarty Pants?

 The simple.

 God says the wisdom of this world is foolishness.
 Yet we treat complexity like a virtue and simplicity like a threat.
-The simple, plain reading of the text cannot possibly be what it really means, so we redefine a word here, import a doctrine there, and stretch an idea just beyond what is written—but not so far that it sounds obviously man-made.
+The simple, plain reading of the text cannot possibly be what it really means, so we redefine a word here, import a pet doctrine there, and stretch an idea just beyond what is written—but not so far as to sound obviously man-made.

 We reach for systematic theology over simple narrative, pithy sound bites instead of sound doctrine, and denominational dogma in place of slow, diligent discipleship.
 We play at being armchair theologians and back-seat textual critics, as if familiarity with our favorite podcasts were the same thing as a seminary degree.